More Grants & Guidance

 NAB Foundation & Grants Grants are available for projects that help communities prepare for natural disasters, support long-term recovery and build resilience to future disasters and climate change.

-Pride Foundation Australia Small Grants Program - Ongoing - up to $500 - for individuals, organisations and/or communities who would otherwise be limited by the constraints of other funding programs.
-Grants are up to $500, and the project needs to directly or indirectly assist, involve and benefit LGBTQIA+ people and promote positive social outcomes and mental health in the community.
+Pride Foundation Australia Small Grants Program - for individuals, organisations and/or communities who would otherwise be limited by the constraints of other funding programs.
+Project needs to directly/indirectly assist, involve and benefit LGBTQIA+ people.

-Queensland Resilience and Risk Reduction Fund 2021-22 - Ongoing - for not for profits to support delivery of disaster resilience and mitigation projects that align with the Queensland Strategy for Disaster Resilience objectives, are cost effective and evidence based and address state-risk priorities such as those identified in the Queensland State Natural Hazard Risk Assessment 2017.
+Queensland Resilience and Risk Reduction Fund - for non-profits to support delivery of disaster resilience and mitigation projects that align with the Queensland Strategy for Disaster Resilience objectives.

 Catalyst Fund – Roddenberry Foundation - open year-round - up to $15,000 - for early-stage, innovative, and unconventional ideas that address urgent challenges.
 They’re looking for ideas that challenge our thinking, that compel us to see a problem in a new light; and whose creativity and imagination redefine notions of what can be done and how.